 The large turf outhouse by Mt.
 Lómagnúpur

-I remember seeing many such turf outhouses when I was younger, but they are disappearing now seeing that they need constant maintenance and a lot of money is needed for repairing them.
+I remember seeing many such turf outhouses when I was younger, but they're disappearing because they require constant maintenance, and that is costly.

-I am grateful to Helgi for pointing this turf outhouse out to me as I would never have known about driving this path by Mt.
+I am grateful to Helgi for pointing out this turf outhouse to me, as I would never have known about this path by Mt.
 Lómagnúpur otherwise.